Drinkstone Park Mansion

 During the war the house was requisitioned by the War Department and was first used as a Divisional Headquarters and later occupied by United States troops.
 Occupation by the forces resulted in considerable damage.
 After the war Hargreaves did not return to the house and in 1949 sold all his property in Drinkstone.

 The purchaser in 1949 was a speculative buyer, John Wilfred Russell of Crowbridge, and in January 1951 the house’s fixtures and fittings were sold in 150 lots, including oak panelling, sixty sash windows and sixty panelled and glazed doors, chimney pieces, roof and floor joists, slates and roofing lead.
 The shell of the house was reported to have been sold to Mr O H Churston of Eye, who said at the time that he had no specific plans for what remained of the property.
-However, shortly afterwards the main house was demolished.
+However, shortly afterwards the house was demolished.

-The stable block was converted into two dwellings, the gardeners cottage survived, A new house was built in the old walled gardens [Little Court] and a bungalow was built in the grounds, now a house known as The Ambers; Drinkstone Park Bed and Breakfast.
+The stable block was converted into two dwellings, the gardeners cottage survived, A new house was built in the old walled gardens [Little Court] and a bungalow was built in the grounds, now known as The Ambers; Drinkstone Park Bed and Breakfast.
 When we came here the turning circle was still here.
 This can be seen in an Ariel photo in our dining room.
 The Ha Ha runs along part of our boundary giving us the fantastic views that were enjoyed by the occupants of the mansion.